Balex8888/BlockchainDFIT/README.md

 npm install
 ```

-- While within the server directory start the server, and open your browser to localhost:3001 begin using the app
+- While within the server directory start ther server
+- App will be running on localhost:3001

 ```
 // Quick Start
 npm start

-// Manual alternative, Start server using npm run dev
+// Manual alternative, start the server npm run dev
 // Then open your browser to localhost:3001 to see the app http://localhost:3001/